unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/core/security/index.md

 Restlet API
 ===========

-The Restlet API in version 2.0 has fully refactored its security model ([see specifications here](/participate#/172-restlet/212-restlet.html)).
+The Restlet API in version ${restlet-version-minor} has fully refactored its security model ([see specifications here](/participate#/172-restlet/212-restlet.html)).
 It is based on some properties of the ClientInfo class: user and roles.